By using this site, you agree to the Privacy Policy and Terms of Use.

 • Use a microwave turntable to rotate food consistently during cooking.

-• Cover food to trap steam which helps cook food evenly and prevents drying.
+• Cover food to trap steam which assists internal heating and prevents drying.

-• Pause and stir food partway through cooking to distribute heat and avoid undercooked portions.
+• Pause and stir food midway to distribute heat and avoid undercooked sections.

 Serving Suggestions